Do you need to rekindle your marriage?

-I think you’ll agree with me that after a few years even the strongest marriages can seem stale.
+I think you’ll agree with me that after a few years even the strongest marriages can get stale.
 Or Lifeless and boring.

 If you’re like most people in a long-term committed relationship, your marriage or relationship will ebb and flow.